Empowering Underprivileged Children Through Music (Written by Sumit Pokhrel)

 2022-06-21 09:57

-helpless underprivileged socially-exploited children women and elderly as well as People with Disabilities We believe that good quality education to pre and primary level school children in the poor rural areas will help them to get a better start in life Also changes in the education system in Nepal at large have a better chance to be successful if they are implemented at the bottom and then work their way up Since its establishment project remain as an organized self-governed non- profitable non-political Vision and Goal Enhancing quality education of the children at rural part of Nepal and architecting pathways to build their better future Then gradually addressing the need of the Nepalese rural communities at the level of livelihood health and rural infrastructures Dhanyawaad - For more information please visit https suknepal org
+Sindhu Utthan Kendra (SUK) Nepal is a Non Government Organization (NGO) founded by Nepalese youth and a swiss group at 2011.
+The motive behind the establishment of SUK is to take supportive action for the protection and promotion of the neediest, helpless, underprivileged, socially-exploited children, women, and elderly as well as People with Disabilities.
+We believe that good quality education to pre and primary level school children in the poor rural areas will help them to get a better start in life.
+Also, changes in the education system in Nepal at large have a better chance to be successful if they are implemented at the bottom and then work their way up.

 Past - Present - Future (Written by Tenzin Norbu Lama)